For what type of crime can I get compensation?

 Is there a time limit within which I have to claim compensation?

-A claim for compensation has to be filed with the Compensation Authority by the entitled person or by his or her representative within a limited period of one year from the date on which the claim arose.
+A claim for compensation has to be filed with the Compensation Authority by the entitled person or their representative within a limited period of one year from the date on which the claim arose.

 Which losses and expenses are covered by the compensation?